mtti/json-rpc/README.md

 console.log(JSON.stringify(response));
 ```

-The generic type parameter on the `service` function is the type of the session object that is passed to the method handler function so that you can implement whatever kind of authorization you want.
+The generic type parameter on the `createService` function is the type of the session object that is passed to the method handler function so that you can implement whatever kind of authorization you want.

-## JSON Schema validation

-The first two parameters of the `method` can receive a JSON Schema object or a JSON Schema ID for validation.
-The first parameter validates the method parameter before the handler function is called.
-The second parameter validates the response before it's returned to the caller.

-Use of schema ID's requires that you must pass an Ajv instance as the second parameter to `service()`.

 ## HTTP transport